Ground beetle: Ecology

 Common habitats are under the bark of trees, under logs, or among rocks or sand by the edge of ponds and rivers.
 Most species are carnivorous and actively hunt for any invertebrate prey they can overpower.
 Some run swiftly to catch their prey; tiger beetles (Cicindelinae) can sustain speeds of 9 km/h – in relation to their body length they are among the fastest land animals on Earth.
 Unlike most Carabidae, which are nocturnal, the tiger beetles are active diurnal hunters and often brightly coloured; they have large eyes and hunt by sight.
-Ground beetles of the species Promecognathus laevissimus are specialised predators of the cyanide millipede Harpaphe haydeniana, countering the hydrogen cyanide that makes these millipedes poisonous to most carnivores.
+Ground beetles of the genus Promecognathus are specialised predators of the cyanide millipedes Harpaphe haydeniana and Xystocheir dissecta, countering the hydrogen cyanide that makes these millipedes poisonous to most carnivores.

 Relationship with humans

 As predators of invertebrates, including many pests, most ground beetles are considered beneficial organisms.
-The caterpillar hunters (Calosoma) are famous for their habit of devouring prey in quantity, eagerly feeding on tussock moth (Lymantriidae) caterpillars, processionary caterpillars (Thaumetopoeidae) and woolly worms (Arctiidae), which, due to their urticating hairs, are avoided by most insectivores.
+The caterpillar hunters (Calosoma) are famous for their habit of devouring prey in quantity, eagerly feeding on tussock moth (Lymantriinae) caterpillars, processionary caterpillars (Thaumetopoeinae) and woolly worms (Arctiinae), which, due to their urticating hairs, are avoided by most insectivores.
 Large numbers of the forest caterpillar hunter (C. sycophanta), native to Europe, were shipped to New England for biological control of the gypsy moth (Lymantria dispar) as early as 1905.